Hey!

 *On a related note, Fashion Bomb reader Leigh recently wrote me the following, "I am currently a student in Pennsylvania but I'll be moving back to NYC in May.
 Do you know of any modeling agencies that are friendly to African American women?
 It would be great to get a few modeling jobs to help pay expensive NYC bills.
 I am not runway thin by any means, but print work or agencies looking for thin and athletic women would be the most helpful.
 Even if you do not know any agencies I still appreciate your time and effort."
 From last night's talk, Leigh, your prospects are looking quite dim, but reps from Elite and Ford were there, so try knocking on their doors.
 Anyone else have any pointers?

-*Want to recap?
-Read about the first meeting here, and the second meeting here.
+here.
 Don't know Bethann?
-Read my post about her here.
+Read my post about her

 2 comments: